actyx-contrib/actyx-http-connector/README.md

       },
     },
     // Add the authentication layer before the routes are created.
-    // this hook is added after urlencoded, json, you could add XML parser,
+    // this hook is added after urlencoded, json, cors, you could add XML parser,
     // cookie parser and other middleware you like
     preSetup: app => {
       app.use(xmlparser())
       // add Authentication
     },
     // Add a handler after the routes are added to express.
-    // This could be used for a default "not-Found" page or a redirect to your documentation
+    // This could be used for a default "404 not-Found" page or a redirect to your documentation
     postSetup: app => {
       app.use((_req, res, _next) =>
         res.redirect('https://community.actyx.com')